What We Do

 We will also strengthen our ties with rehabs nationwide, seek opinion and build on the body of work already undertaken.

-RGUK will formally relaunch with help from our members and supporters, in London, as soon as the Pandemic allows.
+RGUK formally relaunched with help from our members and supporters, in Westminster Hall on 29th March 2023.

 Our Definition of Recovery